Matt Wiebe

 Matt Wiebe was born and raised in the northeast Winnipeg suburb of East Kildonan.
 He attended River East Collegiate and graduated in 1997.
 He attended the University of Winnipeg, from which he graduated with a Bachelor of Arts degree in economics.
 He went on to earn a master's degree in public administration at the same university.

-Prior to holding elected office, Wiebe worked as a constituency assistant in the offices of Doer (provincially) and NDP Member of Parliament Bill Blaikie (federally).
+Before becoming an MLA, Wiebe worked as a constituency assistant in the offices of Doer (provincially) and NDP Member of Parliament Bill Blaikie (federally).